jackyzha0/quartz/docs/features/explorer.md

 By default, it shows all folders and files on your page.
 To display the explorer in a different spot, you can edit the [[layout]].

+Display names for folders get determined by the `title` frontmatter field in `folder/index.md` (more detail in [[Authoring Content]]).
+If this file does not exist or does not contain frontmatter, the local folder name will be used instead.

 > [!info]
 > The explorer uses local storage by default to save the state of your explorer.
 This is done to ensure a smooth experience when navigating to different pages.
 >